 We made this with pasta once where we cut up the chicken into little pieces.
 That Instant Pot lemon chicken casserole is another great dinner choice too for a one pot meal.

-These are the ingredients for Instant Pot lemon chicken
+Instant Pot lemon chicken

 - Pressure cooker